NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson04_alignment_bam.md

 $ samtools index Mov10_oe_1_Aligned.sortedByCoord.out.bam
 ```

 This will create an index in the same directory as the BAM file, which will be identical to the input file in name but with an added extension of `.bai`.
+By convention, tools that need BAM index expect the index to be named after its respective BAM file but with a `.bai` extension.

 ------------------------------------------------------------------------